snipsco/sda/README.md

+# Overview

 ## Purpose

-SDA is Snips framework for Secure Distributed Aggregation.
-It implements a simple and efficient Multi Player Computation scheme allowing to compute aggregations (sums for now) of data from several participants while keeping them private.
+SDA is a framework used at Snips for Secure Distributed Aggregation.
+It implements a simple and efficient [multi-party computation protocol](https://en.wikipedia.org/wiki/Secure_multi-party_computation) for computing aggregations (sums for now) of data from several participants while keeping all inputs private.

+In exchange for computing only a certain class of functions, the system has been optimised to run on relatively weak and sporadic devices such as mobile phones.
+In particular, one aim of SDA is to combine locally trained machine learning models from mobile phones into a global model, and doing so privately.

 ## Walkthrough

 A runnable version of this scenario [docs/simple-cli-example.sh](can be found here).

-SDA relies on interaction between _agents_ helped by a _server_.
+SDA relies on interaction between several _agents_ helped by a single _server_.

 ### Server